-Please register online at http://www.ehx.com/product-registration or complete and return the enclosed warranty card within 10 days of purchase.
-Electro-Harmonix will repair or replace, at its discretion, a product that fails to operate due to defects in materials or workmanship for a period of one year from date of purchase.
+Please register online at www.ehx.com/product-registration or complete and return the enclosed warranty card within 10 days of purchase.
+Electro-Harmonix will repair or replace, at its discretion, a product that fails to oper-ate due to defects in materials or workmanship for a period of one year from date of purchase.
 This applies only to original purchasers who have bought their product from an authorized Electro-Harmonix retailer.
 Repaired or replaced units will then be warranted for the unexpired portion of the original warranty term.
+If you should need to return your unit for service within the warranty period, please include a brief description of the problem as well as your name, address, telephone number, copy of your receipt, and a check or money order.